PrioteasaAndrei/artistic-colorization-UNet/README.md

 1. [Introduction](#introduction)
 2. [Results](#appendix)

-For a detail insight on the project, please refer to [Report.pdf](./Report.pdf).
+For a detailed insight on the project, please refer to [Report.pdf](./Report.pdf).

 # Introduction